Dr. Shantia Kerr Sims

 Whether you are just starting out or whether you want to enhance your skills, we want to help you become a stronger teacher, integrate technology into the classroom, and teach online.
 With a statewide technology mission, the University of Central Missouri is a leader in the region and across the country.
-Download flyers for the graduate certificate, the master of science, or the education specialist.
-We can also be found on the Profile Series.

 According to the widely regarded 1994 Association for Educational Communications and Technology (AECT) publication by Seels & Richey, there are five domains for the field:

 The International Society for Technology in Education (ISTE) further goes on to describe standards including: